 “I don’t see a point anymore to be honest.
 I just don’t want to get up in the morning.
 I can’t sleep well.
 I can’t be bothered.
-I’m just… sad… all the time.
-And I want it all to end.
+I’m just… sad… all the time......
+I just want it to end.
 What is wrong with me?
 Why is everyone else ok?”

 At any one time, 1 in 10 people are experiencing the symptoms of depression.
-It’s a really common reason for trying therapy.
+It’s a really common reason for trying online psychotherapy or counselling.
 Talking with a qualified therapist will help you to deal with depression and feel better.

 What is Depression?